Monitoring and Evaluation

 - What information will help us to evaluate these?

-For example, a pre-school’s constitution may give its aim as being ‘to enhance the development and education of children primarily under statutory school age’.
-Their activity may be to run an pre-school with 20 places between 9.30 and 12.15 every weekday.
-Providing places is obviously pointless if no one takes them up, so part of their aim will clearly be to fill places.
-They may also have decided that they want to ensure that some of the places are available for children of families who are unable to pay the full fee, and so offer reduced rates for children where the family is on tax credit.
+For example, a pre-school’s constitution may describe its aim as being “to enhance the development and education of children under five”.
+Their activity may be to run a pre-school with 20 places every weekday morning.
+Running the pre-school is obviously pointless if no-one comes, so part of what the group is trying to achieve is to have children come along.
+They may also want some of the places to go to children from low-income families, and offer reduced rates for children whose families receive Universal Credit.

 Being clear about exactly what you hope to achieve from what you are doing is the most important part of planning your monitoring and evaluation.
 If you don’t get this right then everything else will inevitably be muddled.
 Ask yourself